-Why don’t I skip you completely and work with an investor directly?
-This is a great question and yes you can!
-You can avoid the broker and find your own investors and manage the Loan yourself.
-But unless you are an experienced real estate expert you could end up with a Deed of Trust on the property where you are not properly protected.
-You need to understand the rules and the ins and outs of the real estate market.
+Why don’t I skip you entirely and work with an investor directly?
+This is a great question, and yes, you can!
+You can avoid the broker, find your investors, and manage the Loan yourself.
+But unless you are an experienced real estate expert, you could end up with a Deed of Trust on the property where you are not adequately protected.
+You need to understand the real estate market's rules and the ins and outs.
 It is easy to think that avoiding a broker can save money.
 In the case of lending money, it is a little more complicated and very important to understand the rules and regulations.

 Who in my network might be able to advise me on these types of investments outside of the Level 4 Funding?

-Having an excellent team is always important and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or your attorney.
+An excellent team is always essential, and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or attorney.

 1st Deeds of Trust Only – Our investors are the only holder of the note and are in the first position